zntfdr/awesome-twitter-bots/README.md

 - [you have died](https://twitter.com/@you_have_died) - Random ways to die

 ## Culture 🦉
-- [Art Browsing Bot](https://twitter.com/@ArtBrowsing) - Pages from Smithsonian's scanned books
 - [Botmoji](https://twitter.com/@botmoji) 🔥 - Emoji definitions, twice a day
 - [Citation Needed](https://twitter.com/@needsref) - Random sentences from Wikipedia marked as [Citation Needed]
+- [Deleted Wiki Titles](https://twitter.com/@DeletedWiki) 🔥🔥🔥 - Actual article titles that have been removed from Wikipedia
 - [Dictionarish](https://twitter.com/@dictionarish) - Dictionary entries, as dreamt by a neural network
 - [Episode VIII](https://twitter.com/@episodeeight) - Imaginary Star Wars movies titles
 - [Feeling Old?](https://twitter.com/@feelingoldbot) - Tells you when "significant" events are equidistant from the present